 - Christian Assistance Ministry

-- Corazón Ministries
+- Corazón Ministries, Inc.

 - Family Service Association of San Antonio

-- Family Violence Prevention Services
+- Family Violence Prevention Services, Inc.

 - Greater Randolph Area Services Program (GRASP)